 9. Toilet Roll

-I can’t tell you how often I stop at a garage and the toilet roll supply has run out.
+I can’t tell you how often I stop at a garage or services and the toilet roll supply has run out.
 Always!
 I’m sure it’s some kind of universe prank on me but I always end up in the stall without loo roll!
 It’s one of those things you don’t think about until you really need it.

 Also, kids … need I say more?
 They have virtually no bladder control, and an unquenchable thirst when they get in the car!
 Enough said!

 Last but not least, when going road tripping with kids you should always carry spare water in your car.
-If you have a break down on the side of the road, you can be stuck there for hours.
+If you have a breakdown on the side of the road, you can be stuck there for hours.
 It’s essential that everyone stays well hydrated at all times.
 Water is life.

 That concludes my list of 10 essential when road tripping with kids!
 Granted, my kids are a bit older but do check out this post from Carries for tips on a road trip with a toddler.
 She offers some awesome tips and activities to help make your road trip with a toddler or two go a bit smoother.